OfficeDev/office-store-docs/docs/add-in-submission-checklist.md

 ![tbd alt text](./images/new/step-4-package-validation.png)

-Get information on all the pre-testing manifest tools here [LINK].
+Get information on all [the pre-testing manifest tools](https://docs.microsoft.com/office/dev/add-ins/testing/troubleshoot-manifest#:~:text=%20To%20use%20a%20command-line%20XML%20schema%20validation,and%20replace%20XML_FILE%20with%20the%20path...%20More%20).

 ## Step 5: Define the metadata that will categorize your add-in in the store